Abstracts

 Submission Guidelines

 • Character Limit: Each abstract is limited to a maximum of 2,500 characters including spaces, title, and author information.
-You may upload a figure in jpeg or png format which will reduce the maximum characters by 400 to 2100 characters.
-In addition, you may upload up to 3 supplementary files in pdf, jpeg, mp3 or mp4 format with a max size of 25 MB (online only, supplementary files will not be published in the abstract book).
+Authors may upload a figure in jpeg or png format which will reduce the maximum characters by 400 to 2100 characters.
+In addition, authors may upload up to 3 supplementary files in pdf, jpeg, mp3 or mp4 format with a max size of 25 MB.
+Supplementary files will appear online only; they will not be published.

-• Abbreviations: Use of standard abbreviations is desirable, e.g., RBC.
+• Abbreviations & Subtitles: Use of standard abbreviations is desirable, e.g., RBC.
 Use kg., gm., mg., ml., L, and %.
 Place a special or unusual abbreviation in parentheses after the full word or phrase the first time it appears.
 Use numerals to indicate numbers, except to begin sentences.
 Do not use subtitles, e.g., Methods, Results.

 • Case Reports: Please note that “Case Reports” is its own separate topic.
 Case Reports submitted should be novel and should have a single, well-defined message with meaningful clinical, diagnostic or therapeutic implications adequately supported by the clinical evaluation and diagnostic tests.